-Fully 100% of the consultation between the MDT and the Montana State Historic Preservation Office in 2011 occurred under Section 106 of the National Historic Preservation Act.
+Fully 100% of the consultation between the MDT and the Montana State Historic Preservation Office in 2012-2013 occurred under Section 106 of the National Historic Preservation Act.
 Consultation under 22-3-424 occurred only as a result of state-funded MDT Maintenance Division projects.
-Only one MDT heritage property, 24PW1044, was treated under the Montana Antiquities Act.

-It is not currently known how many undocumented or unevaluated historic sites the MDT owns.
-That undocumented and unevaluated historic sites are owned by the MDT is unquestioned, but they will likely not be documented and evaluated unless undertakings are programmed that may impact them.
-When they are discovered, documented and evaluated, they will be dealt with under the terms of Section 106 and the Montana Antiquities Act.
+That undocumented and unevaluated historic properties are owned by the MDT is unquestioned, but many will likely not be documented and evaluated unless undertakings are programmed that may impact them.
+The MDT is inventorying many of its historic properties on an on-going basis as they are discovered and they are evaluated under the Montana Antiquities Act.
+Others will be documented and evaluated under the terms of Section 106 of the National Historic Preservation Act.
 No doubt there are archaeological sites at least partially located within the MDT's ROW in Montana that have not been documented or evaluated.
 The MDT has not surveyed its entire ROW and does so only when projects are programmed that require additional ROW or have the potential to disturb the existing ROW.
-As part of its on-going program, the MDT will continue to document and evaluate heritage properties located at least partially within the ROW.
-Those properties will be treated under Section 106 and the Antiquities Act where necessary.
+As part of its on-going program, the MDT will continue to document heritage properties located at least partially within the ROW.
+Those properties will be treated under Section 106 and the Antiquities Act when appropriate.